All posts

 Comparison of stock heat map percentile ranking versus screener filter workflow panels

-What a stock heat map does well
+What a stock heat map does well in Buydy

 The combined workflow most members use

-3. Verify in company detail — fundamentals, dividends, valuation metadata, data gaps.
+3. Verify in company detail: fundamentals, dividends, valuation metadata, data gaps.

-4. Frame with global index monitoring so individual ideas sit against macro context.
+4. Frame with global index monitoring.

 This avoids two common traps: screening without context (long lists, no priority) and heat-mapping without constraints (pretty color, no mandate fit).